RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 The article concludes like this:
 > Focusing on failures of willpower leads to shame, both public and private, and holds back our curiosity from finding and enacting solutions that actually work.

 Shame or guilt is talked about here as if it's a bad thing preventing us from finding ways to achieve our goals.
-I've written a piece on why this is non-sense [here](https://www.facebook.com/100004146905580/posts/1190974434384109/), but I'll give a brief explanation here: Shame is a feeling telling you that you've done something wrong and that feeling FORCES you to think about the wrong thing that you did.
+I've written a piece that addresses why this perceiving guilt negatively is non-sense [here](https://www.facebook.com/100004146905580/posts/1190974434384109/), but I'll give a brief explanation here: Shame is a feeling telling you that you've done something wrong and that feeling FORCES you to think about the wrong thing that you did.
 Once you experience shame, you can try to understand why you're feeling that way and once you figure that out, you can change your behavior so you don't experience it again.
 If you feel shameful about not waking up when your alarm goes off, and as a result you move your alarm across the room so you have to get up to turn it off, wasn't shame the thing that made you think to do that in the first place?

-Now, I've been trying to figure out why Brian would want to cast doubt on the idea of willpower being a powerful force in the service of goal achievement.
+Now, I've been trying to figure out why Brian would want to cast doubt on the idea of willpower as a powerful tool to leverage in the pursuit of goal achievement.
 I think the answer is hard to accept but ultimately simple.
 If we say willpower, the ability to resist our urges to stay in bed, to hide at home, to stop ourselves from ordering the large fries and soda, is overrated, we can feel better about our failings because then it doesn't matter how much willpower we have.
 There's all this research to suggest willpower doesn't work, right?
 So if I don't have any willpower then what does it matter?
 Even if I had it, it's not going to actually help me accomplish anything, the thinking goes.
 What matters is our genetics, and how many temptations our environment presents to us.
 This perspective on willpower shifts the responsibility for failure off of the individual and onto other factors.
 That perspective will make us feel better about ourselves.
 But it's WEAK.
-I think the heart of Brain's issue with the idea of willpower lies here in his statement:
+I think the heart of Brian's issue with the idea of willpower lies here in his statement:
 > ...failures of inhibition are too often confused for a moral failing.

 Failures of inhibition ARE moral failings.
 If you fail to resist the temptation of punching your boss in the face when he's saying things that don't make sense, that's a moral failing because instead of resolving the issue through conversation you used violence.
 If we "confuse failures of inhibition for moral failing" then all of a sudden, we have to accept that we FAIL MORALLY when we FAIL TO REFUSE TO SMOKE THE CIGARETTE.
 I fail to see the problem with that.
-If the goal is to quit smoking then not having the strength of willpower to refuse your work buddy's cigarette is indeed a moral failing because you are not living up the goal you have set for yourself.
+If the goal is to quit smoking then not having the strength of willpower to refuse your work buddy's cigarette is indeed a moral failing because you are not living up to the goal you have set for yourself.
 GOOD.
 Now how are you going to make sure the next time he asks if you want a cigarette, that you're going to say "no"?
 By casting aside the concept of willpower?
-Go right ahead and be my guest.
-I want you to leave willpower behind.
-I take great pleasure in knowing that you have the mindset that all this talk of self-discipline and willpower is "overrated" and a "myth".

-Why do I enjoy knowing that you think this way?
-That you think willpower is an ailing concept.
-Why do I relish the fact that you continue to believe that people can't form a diamond out of themselves if they aren't born wealthy, are born to experience more temptations than the average person, and aren't situated in the right environment?
-Why do I hope you've managed to convince yourself and others that willpower belongs on top of the smelly pile of bad ideas like the flat earth theory?
-Because that type of thinking is removing yourself from the battlefield of life and you're allowing more space for ME to occupy.

-My parting shot is some advice I've received from a very wise man who has written some very good books:
+Here's some advice I've received from a very wise man who has written some very good books:
 > The people who are successful decide they are going to be successful.
 They make that choice.
 And they make other choices.
 They decide to study hard.
 They decide to work hard.
 They decide to be the first person to get to work and the last to go home.
 They decide they are going to take on the hard jobs.
 Take on the challenges.
 They decide they are going to lead when no one else will.
 They choose who they are going to hang around and they choose who they will emulate.
 They choose to become who they want to become--they aren't inhibited by nature or nurture.
 They overcome both.
 And I will tell you something else: It is never too late to make that choice.
 You are never too old to decide where you are going to focus your efforts and push to make the most out of every situation.
 So.
 Think not about what you've been through and where you were.